aws-solutions-library-samples/guidance-for-developing-apple-vision-pro-applications-with-unity-on-amazon-ec2/README.md

     region: 'us-east-2',
     // account: '123456789012',
   },
-  allowedCidrs: ['0.0.0.0/0'],
+  allowedCidrs: ['127.0.0.1/32'],
   // certificateArn: "",
 });
 ```

+The `allowedCidrs` property specifies IP address ranges that can access the Jenkins web UI ALB.
+You should set these ranges as narrowly as possible to prevent unwanted users from accessing your Jenkins UI.

+To change the AWS region (the default is us-east-2, Ohio), please replace `region: us-east-2` with another region.

-For additional security, you can [create an AWS Certificate Manager certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html), and import it by setting `certificateArn` and `env.account` in the above code to protect the ALB with TLS.
+For additional security, you can [create an AWS Certificate Manager certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html), and import it by setting `certificateArn` and `env.account` in the above code to encrypt the data transferred through the ALB with TLS.
-By default, Jenkins Web GUI can be accessed only via HTTP.
+By default, Jenkins Web GUI is accessed via HTTP.

 ### 2. Setup CDK
 After confirming the parameters, you can proceed to CDK deployment.